 Using novel bioanalytical tools, we study nanoscale and nano-bio interactions at the single-particle and single-cell levels.

-Nanoparticle surface engineering and nanotoxicity
+Nanoparticle surface engineering and nanotoxicity of biomaterials

 Using innovative nanoparticle surface engineering strategies, we study nanoparticle pharmacokinetics, biodistribution, and adverse effects.

 Understanding nanoparticle interactions with the tumor microenvironment for safer and more effective cancer drug delivery.